conanite/nydp/README.md

 ==> 42
 ```

-'ns is just a plain old ruby hash, mapping ruby symbols to nydp symbols for quick lookup at nydp compile-time.
+`ns` is just a plain old ruby hash, mapping ruby symbols to nydp symbols for quick lookup at nydp compile-time.
 The nydp symbols
-maintain the values of global variables, including all builtin functions and any other functions defined using 'def.
+maintain the values of global variables, including all builtin functions and any other functions defined using `def`.

-You can maintain multiple ns instances without mutual interference.
+You can maintain multiple `ns` instances without mutual interference.
 In other words, assigning global variables while
-one 'ns is in scope will not affect the values of variables in any other ns (unless you've specifically arranged it to be so by
+one `ns` is in scope will not affect the values of variables in any other `ns` (unless you've specifically arranged it to be so by
 duplicating namespaces or some such sorcery).

 ## Different from Arc :

-### 1. Macro-expansion is not built-in to the interpreter
+### 1. Macro-expansion runs in lisp

-However, the compiler will invoke 'pre-compile before compiling, passing the expression to be compiled, as an argument.
+After parsing its input, NYDP passes the result as an argument to the `pre-compile` function.
+This is where things get
+a little bit circular: initially, `pre-compile` is a builtin function that just returns its argument. `pre-compile` bootstraps
+itself into existence in [boot.nydp](lib/lisp/boot.nydp).

-You can override 'pre-compile to transform the expression in any way you wish.
-By default, nydp provides an implementation
+You can override `pre-compile` to transform the expression in any way you wish.
+By default, the `boot.nydp` implementation
-of 'pre-compile that performs macro-expansion.
+of 'pre-compile performs macro-expansion.

 ```lisp
 (def pre-compile (expr)